yochem/dotfiles/README.md

 `$HOME/dotfiles-backup/`.
 It uses a Git bare repository to manage the dotfiles.

-If you want to installand Brew packages, Pip packages, change some MacOS `defaults`, update Bash, change the Dock and even more:
+If you want to install Brew packages, Pip packages, change some MacOS `defaults`, update Bash, change the Dock and even more:
 ```bash
 $ $HOME/.local/bin/install